-Air from the SDC room and PVS is drawn through exhaust ductwork to the IONEX 16K filter Unit.
+The SDC Room is accessed through the Forklift Vestibule and Personnel Vestibule which are ventilation Category "D" or "C" rooms depending on door configuration.
+Air from the SDC room and PVS is drawn through exhaust ductwork to the IONEX 16K filter units located east of the EB (see Figure 2).
 A backflow prevention damper is located prior to the junction between the PVS exhaust duct work and the HVAC exhaust duct to prevent agent contamination from flowing back into the SDC room.
-The IONEX 16K consists of 5 filtering banks: a pre-filter, a HEPA filter, two banks of activated carbon filters, and a final HEPA filter bank.
-The air in the space between the two banks of activated carbon filters is monitored by the lab to give early warning of agent breakthrough.
-Agent vapor or organic compounds present in this space are captured and retained in the activated carbon filters.
-The exhaust air from the 16K unit is monitored by the AMS.
-The IONEX 16K ID fan pulls a draft through the IONEX 16K filter to the fan, discharges the filtered vapor, and maintains the negative pressure in the SDC room by modulating the fan speed with a variable frequency drive (VFD).
+Each IONEX 16K filter unit consists of five filtering banks: a pre-filter, a HEPA filter, two banks of activated carbon filters, and a final HEPA filter bank.
+The air in the space between the two banks of activated carbon filters is continuously monitored for agent to identify potential agent breakthrough.
+Exhaust air from the 16K filter units is also continuously monitored by the AMS.
+An ID fan with a VFD within each IONEX 16K pulls a draft through the IONEX 16K filter, discharges the filtered vapor, and maintains the negative pressure in the SDC room.